 - Social media marketing

 That said, watch out for agencies that take too big of a cut.
-Something around 3%-5% is reasonable, but anything higher can start cut into your profit margin and make it difficult to come out ahead.
+Something around 3%-5% is reasonable, but anything higher can start cutting into your profit margin and make it difficult to come out ahead.

-The truth is, performance of your can vary a lot depending on your brand.
+The truth is, the performance of your ads can vary a lot depending on your brand.
 Just because an agency says their average customer sees a 10X return doesn’t mean you will, too.
 Don’t base your decision on a single number—get more information first!

 The entire point of a marketing agency is to help improve your profits.
-If you realize you’re losing money on advertising, you might want to rethink your strategy.
-Either look for a new agency or talk with your agency contact to see what can be done to improve the numbers.
+If you realize you’re consistently losing money on advertising, you might want to rethink your strategy.
+Either look for a new agency or talk with your existing agency to see what can be done to improve those numbers.

 It’s true that the parts eCommerce market is more competitive today than it was five years ago, but the size of the market keeps growing, too!
-There’s still lots of opportunities for parts websites to stand out from their competitors and take their share of the profits.
+There are still lots of opportunities for parts websites to stand out from their competitors and take their share of the profits.

-For example, if you only have $500/month to spend, you might start out targeting the immediate states nearby where shipping would be cheaper for you.
-You might also exclude your ad from showing during certain hours of the day based on your time zone (so your ads aren’t appearing at 2AM).
-You can limit the parts you advertise to ones you know are faster moving or more profitable for you.
+If you only have $500 a month to spend, you might start by targeting the immediate states nearby where shipping rates are cheaper for your dealership.
+You might also exclude your ad from showing during certain hours of the day based on your time zone (so your ads aren’t appearing at 2 AM).
+You can limit the parts you advertise to ones you know are faster moving.
 You may even offer a promotion in your ads to set yourself apart.

-When you’re working with an agency, it’s in your best interests to make sure you understand what’s going on and what you’re paying for.
+When you’re working with an agency, it’s in your best interest to make sure you understand what’s going on and what you’re paying for.
 If you get confused about something, talk to your auto parts marketing agency!
 Communication is key to a strong partnership, so they should be willing to consult with you about your marketing.